When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • body temperature from 38 degrees;

-• feeling chills or fever;
+• feeling of chills or fever;

-• strong pain lower abdomen;
+• strong painful sensations lower abdomen;

 • impurities of pus in vaginal discharge;

-• bleeding that lasts more than two days.
+• bleeding lasting more than two days.

 Myths and facts about cauterization with liquid nitrogen

-Core myth regarding cryodestruction, this is the most effective method erosion treatment that suits everyone.
+Basic Myth Regarding cryodestruction, this is the most effective method erosion treatment that suits everyone.

-Of the minuses, it is worth highlighting big number contraindications, the need to adhere to the ban on sexual intercourse, swimming in the sea and pool for several months.
+Of the minuses it is worth highlighting big number contraindications, the need to adhere to the ban on sexual intercourse, swimming in the sea and pool for several months.

 Cryodestruction of the cervix is an effective, safe procedure that allows you to get rid of the disease in a short time.